Box at LMU

 LMU Box users get unlimited storage.
 If you are an Box early adapter, you might see 150GB listed.
-Contact ITS Help Desk at email@example.com to request a change to unlimited storage.
+Contact ITS Service Desk at firstname.lastname@example.org to request a change to unlimited storage.

 Any restrictions on what I can/should keep in Box?

 Departmental and individual files (documents, spreadsheets, presentations, Microsoft Outlook data files (.pst), that relate to your work should be kept in Box.

 - For storage of departmental video and audio, use Kaltura via Brightspace.

 - To store your course-specific documents, use Brightspace.

 - Keep your short-term communications and attachments in your email.
 Though, once you get started with Box, it will be very easy to share a link to a file you'd typically attach to an email, and have all of the people on the email be able to access it, anywhere on any device.